Code-Institute-Submissions/mtopircean-project2/README.md

     * [Other](#other)
 * [About Author](#about-author)
 ## Scope
-The website was created to satisfy one main requirement/objective, which is to support a decission making process.
+The website was created to satisfy one main requirement/objective, which is to support a decision making process.
-However, The Selector was developed in order to provide a wider area of flexibility for the user, from defining the characteristics they value, asigning them priorities, selecting between 2 and 3 options to offering them a wider range of possibility when scoring their items of interest.
+However, The Selector was developed in order to provide a wider area of flexibility for the user, from defining the characteristics they value, assigning them priorities, selecting between 2 and 3 options to offering them a wider range of possibility when scoring their items of interest.

-Although a simple tool, my hope is for it to target an extremly wide audience with it`s usability and unlimited application area.
+Although a simple tool, my hope is for it to target an extremley wide audience with it`s usability and unlimited application area.

 ##  User Experience

 #### First Time Visitor Target:
 * Provide an easy to understand interface with clear instructions on what the application does and how to use.
-* Offer a solution for a decission they need to make on a wide range of applications and domains, from home to professional use.
+* Offer a solution for a decision they need to make on a wide range of applications and domains, from home to professional use.
 * Have the capability to store their data by printing the page and potentially use them at a later stage, or attaching them as supporting documentation on a report.
-* Provide a fun way to either generate an informed and calculated decission or use a "coin flip" by using the generate random section.
+* Provide a fun way to either generate an informed and calculated decision or use a "coin flip" by using the generate random section.

 ####  Returning Visitor Target:
 * Application does not represent a one time use, but a tool that can be integrated in your activity as a professional, or at home in each users personal life.